ILYA-2606/Dynatrace/README.md

 ### Dynatrace
 This adds Dynatrace OneAgent for Mobile for automatic mobile app instrumentation.

-### Dynatrace-Static
-This adds Dynatrace OneAgent for Mobile for automatic mobile app instrumentation as static XCFramework

-### DynatraceSessionReplay
-This adds Session Replay module for replay on crash.
-This product includes Dynatrace OneAgent for Mobile and is not available for tvOS.

 ## Configuration
 Follow the configuration setup for instrumenting mobile apps from the Dynatrace UI: